Skip to content

 To delete an CITE action template, follow these steps:

-1. Click on the Settings Cog found in the top-right corner of the screen.
+1. Click the Settings Cog found in the top-right corner of the screen.

-2. Under the CITE Actions Administration View, select the action template to be deleted and click on the Trash Can Icon next to the action template.
+2. Under the CITE Actions Administration View, select the action template you want to delete and click the Trash Can icon next to the action template.

 To search for a specific CITE action template, follow these steps:

-1. Click on the Settings Cog found in the top-right corner of the screen.
+1. Click the Settings Cog found in the top-right corner of the screen.

 The following image shows the CITE Roles Templates Administration Page.
 Here, administrators can add and delete CITE roles templates.